-In calendar year 2019, Conservation Corps engaged 243 AmeriCorps members and 189 youth in in natural resource projects.
+In calendar years 2020, Conservation Corps engaged 273 AmeriCorps members and 10 youth in in natural resource projects.
+32 fellows were active participants in the IDEC program.

 Fund Management & Financial Systems

 Conservation Corps Minnesota's financial systems employ clear lines of authority, separation of duties, multiple layers of approval for cash disbursements, oversight by the board of directors finance committee and annual independent audits as part of its fiscal control policies.
 Annual audits are conducted by Abdo Eick & Meyers LLP, a firm experienced in working with nonprofit organizations.
 The Corps has received an "unqualified" opinion on all audits, the best opinion a firm can give.
 In addition, finance staff members participate in trainings sponsored by Minnesota Council of Nonprofits, Nonprofit Assistance Fund, University of St. Thomas and the Corporation for National and Community Service to stay current with changing financial standards.